Immersion in Community Pathways

 Immersion means making the best of what a particular place on a community pathway has to offer.
 It means paying attention to the people who benefit the most from their participation.
 With those who benefit as role models it is possible to figure out how a person with developmental disabilities might come to experience more of what those who make the most of the pathway get from their engagement.

 Each community pathway offers multiple places to participate and multiple roles to take.
 There are a variety of jobs to seek, community organizations to support, places to live and leisure activities to join.
 Each offers a distinct variety of roles and activities to channel and challenge participants’ abilities.
 Some of these roles and activities are written down in job descriptions and policies.
 Many are unwritten and informal.
 Each place on a pathway has formal and informal rules, routines and rhythms, rituals, signs of identity, ways of communicating expectations, and methods to develop the capabilities necessary to participate.
 Think of the wardrobe and activities of a die hard sports fan when their team is in the playoffs.

 Janet Klees has supported people to immerse themselves in valued community roles for many years.
 Her work is guided by three deeply connected principles.
 She wants her work to be family led, use one person at a time thinking, and be rooted in community.
-Use the podcast player below to listen to some of what she has learned.
+Watch the video below to listen to some of what she has learned.

 Each person with developmental disabilities experiences an individual pattern of differences in learning, moving, sensing, regulating emotion and mood, communicating, understanding and decision making.
 Some of these differences are always present, some show up more in one place than another, or follow daily, weekly or annual cycles.
 How much these differences limit immersion in a community pathway depends on how supports are designed and delivered.